jjasghar/pxe_dust-cookbook/README.md

 preseed.cfg.erb
 ---------------

-The preseed file is full of opinions, you will want to update this.
+The preseed file is full of opinions mostly exposed via attributes, you will want to update this.
 If there is a node providing an apt-cacher-ng caching proxy via `recipe[apt::cacher-ng]`, it is provided in the preseed.cfg.
 The initial user and password is configured and any additional required packages may be added to the `pxe_dust` data bag items.
 The preseed finishes by calling the `chef-bootstrap` script.

 chef-bootstrap.sh.erb
 ---------------------